apache/skywalking/docs/en/setup/backend/backend-alarm.md

 1. Endpoint relation average response time over 1s in the last 2 minutes.

 ### List of all potential metrics name
-The metrics names are defined in the official [OAL scripts](../../guides/backend-oal-scripts.md) and [MAL scripts](../../concepts-and-designs/mal.md), the [Event](../../concepts-and-designs/event.md) names can also serve as the metrics names, all possible event names can be also found in [the Event doc](../../concepts-and-designs/event.md).
+The metrics names are defined in the official [OAL scripts](../../guides/backend-oal-scripts.md) and [MAL scripts](../../concepts-and-designs/mal.md).

 Currently, metrics from the **Service**, **Service Instance**, **Endpoint**, **Service Relation**, **Service Instance Relation**, **Endpoint Relation** scopes could be used in Alarm, and the **Database access** scope is the same as **Service**.